rcrdk/nextjs-fastify-saas-rbac/README.md

 **Conditions:**
 - Only owners are able to transfer organization ownership;
 - Only administrators and project authors are able update/delete a project;
+- Only auth users can update their preferences;
 - Members are able to leave a organization that they are in;
+- Invites can be accepted or rejected by anyone with the link;